 Tell followers what they need to do to enter the contest.
 You could ask them to follow you (and your partner, if applicable) and tag a friend or two in the comments.
 This technique helps you grow your following and exposes your restaurant to friends of followers who will be inclined to enjoy your restaurant.

 Alternatively, you could ask followers to enter the giveaway by sharing a post or Instagram Story.
 Let's say you're having a virtual pet Halloween costume contest to give away a gift card.
 You could ask followers to share photos of their dogs dressed up in cute outfits, post them on Instagram, tag your restaurant, and use the contest's hashtag.
 The post with the most likes wins the giveaway!
+You could also use a social media giveaway app to host the contest on your own website.
+This would allow for more customizable options.

 Before announcing a winner, make sure that the person met all of your entry requirements, like following your account.